BenoitSauboua/Project-Sauboua-Benoit/README.md

 Second branch:

-VideoGame on C. Creation of a Bomberman video game, the purpose of the game is to control the hero of the game and to break some light wall and to kill the ennemies.
+VideoGame in C. Creation of a Bomberman video game, the purpose of the game is to control the hero of the game and to break some light wall and to kill the ennemies.
 I used Clion to program it.

 Third branch: